 If you’re creating a round robin bet with just three lines, things are pretty straightforward.
-However, if you’re creating a round robin bet on eight different lines with a five-event parlay, you’re going to need create 56 different parlays!
+However, if you’re creating a round robin bet on eight different lines with a five-event parlay, you’re going to need to create 56 different parlays!

 Obviously, this can get fairly tedious relatively quickly.
 With so many different combinations, you’re prone to make a mistake.
 Accurate betting software eliminates the hassle that comes with creating immense round robin bets.

 In general, most sportsbooks allow bettors to include between three and eight teams in a round robin bet.
 However, there are some sportsbooks which allow bettors to include over eight lines in their round robin bets.

 A word of advice: Always make sure to scrutinize the terms and conditions to find this information.

 The “Number of Ways” Option

 Selecting the “number of ways,” or parlay size, can be a bit confusing.
 If you’ve only chosen three lines, you can’t have a parlay size of over two lines.

 However, if you were to choose four lines, you could either create a parlay that was two events or three events in size.
-Having selected four lines with a 2-event parlay, there would be 6 total combinations you could constru
+Having selected four lines with a two-event parlay, there would be six total combinations you could construct.